sukjulian/equinox-siren/README.md

 # SIREN in Equinox (JAX)
-Fully-connected neural networks with sinusoidal activation functions converge fast during training and are useful as physics-informed neural networks (PINN) due to the continuous differentiability.
-[Sinusoidal representation networks (SIREN)](https://arxiv.org/abs/2006.09661) can be used to parametrise any scalar or vector field $\mathbb{R}^n \to \mathbb{R}^m$.
-This repository contains an implementation of SIREN using [Equinox](https://github.com/patrick-kidger/equinox) (JAX).
-Essentially, that means a multilayer perceptron (MLP) and special initialisation of weights & biases.
+[Sinusoidal representation networks (SIREN)](https://arxiv.org/abs/2006.09661) can be used to parametrise any scalar or vector field $\mathbb{R}^n \to \mathbb{R}^m$, converge fast during training and are useful as physics-informed neural networks due to continuous differentiability.
+This repository contains a JAX implementation of SIREN using [Equinox](https://github.com/patrick-kidger/equinox).
+Essentially, this means a multilayer perceptron (MLP) and special initialisation of weights & biases.

 ## Getting started
 Make sure you have installed [JAX](https://github.com/google/jax#installation) and [Equinox](https://github.com/patrick-kidger/equinox#installation).
-Copy `src.py` into your project and create an instance of `SIREN` like
+Copy `src.py` into your own project.
+Instances of `SIREN` can be created like
 ```
 import jax
 from src import SIREN